-Pelion belongs to the Prefecture of Magnesia and is a destination of special beauty with an altitude that in some places exceeds 1500 meters.
+Pelion belongs to the Prefecture of Magnesia and is an all time destination of special beauty with an altitude that in some places exceeds 1500 meters.

 In fall the colours in Pelion are magical as dozens of shades of green blend harmoniously with the orange leaves of the trees and the routes are dreamy.

 During winter the chimneys from the villages steam and at night the settlements light up leaving the mountain to calm down while in summer, Pelion is an oasis of coolness and tranquility.

 A Must-Do in Pelion is to let the senses lead you to the magical path of Centaurs with waterfalls, bridges and unspoiled nature.

 It is located shortly after Portaria, on the road that leads to Makrinitsa and immediately after the walk you have to try the local cuisine and especially spetsofai, lemonade, zigouri and drink mountain tea or tsipouro.